yana-yelnikova/Layered-Recommender-System/README.md

 This taxonomy is the key: it allows the recommender engine (developed by another team) to map a user's abstract query ("safe") to my concrete, data-driven tags (`#low_crime_rate`).
 It also allows the front-end to display my tag descriptions as tooltips, making the logic transparent to the end-user.

-This repository serves as a portfolio piece, showcasing the data engineering pipelines, database architecture, and core analytical logic I developed.
+This repository serves as a portfolio piece, showcasing the **data architecture I oversaw**, the **scalable ETL pipelines I engineered**, and the **core analytical and clustering logic** my team developed.

 ---
 ## Technologies Used